-Graduate students must have a cumulative GPA of 3.0 or above in the courses on their graduate programs.
+Graduate students must have a cumulative GPA of 3.0 or above in the course work on their master's degree program and in all courses completed after admission to the program.
 Anything less is unacceptable, and a student in this position initially is placed on academic probation and then disqualified from further classes if their GPA is not raised to 3.0 within 12 units or two semesters in residence, whichever is later.
-Courses for graduate students also cannot be renewed (retaken and replaced with a higher grade).
-Disqualification means that you are no longer allowed to continue in the MPA program.
+Courses for graduate students also cannot be renewed (retaken where the lower grade is replaced with a higher grade).

-There is a big difference between graduate students and undergraduates in this respect; if your GPA is below 3.0, you only can take the courses on your program and two additional courses to raise it.
+There is a big difference between graduate students and undergraduates in this respect; if your GPA is below 3.0, you only can take the courses on your program and two additional courses not on your program to raise it.
 You cannot take an unlimited number of courses to raise your GPA.
-We are limited by University rules to the addition of only two courses to your program.
+We are limited by University rules.
 Obviously, it is better never to arrive at this situation than to have to get out of it.